Chart Color Schemes

 AreaSearch analysis of employment trends sees Melville performing better than 90% of local markets assessed across Australia

-Education & training has a particularly high share of employment at 1.5 times the regional level.
-However, transport, postal & warehousing is under-represented with only 3.7% of Melville's workforce compared to Greater Perth's 4.7%.
-Employment opportunities locally may be limited as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 4.3%, labour force by 4.4%, resulting in a slight unemployment rise of 0.2 percentage points.
-In comparison, Greater Perth saw employment grow by 2.9% and unemployment rise marginally.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%, slightly higher than the national rate of 4.3%.
-Jobs and Skills Australia's forecasts indicate national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Melville's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.
+Melville specializes in education & training with an employment share 1.5 times the regional level.
+Conversely, transport, postal & warehousing is under-represented at 3.7% compared to Greater Perth's 4.7%.
+The predominantly residential area may offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 4.2%, labour force grew by 4.5%, leading to a slight unemployment rise of 0.2 percentage points.
+In Greater Perth, employment grew by 2.9%, labour force expanded by 3.0%, with marginal unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Melville's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment